renovatebot/renovate/docs/development/zod.md

 const results = ApiResults.parse(input);
 ```

-### Use `.transform()` method to process parsed data
+### Use `.transform()` method to process validated data

 Schema validation helps to be more confident with types during downstream data transformation.

-You can go even further and perform some transformations as the part of schema itself.
+If the validated data contains everything you need to transform it, you can apply transformations as the part of the schema itself.

 This is an example of **undesired** data transformation: